mintutu/leetcode-country-ranking/README.md

 Craw LeetCode global ranking and supports to filter by country

 ## Getting Started
-Because LeetCode does not support to filter the ranking by country, so I write some small scripts to craw global ranking in LeetCode.
-It helps to search and filter by country.
+Because LeetCode does not support to filter the ranking by country, so I write some small scripts to craw global ranking data in LeetCode.
+It helps to search, filter by user name or countries.
-Try at my website: https://leetcode-country-ranking.herokuapp.com/
+Try to find your place and others in your country at : https://leetcode-country-ranking.herokuapp.com/

 ### Develop at Local
 In case, you want to build your own crawler.
 Run these steps at your local machine: